Energinet-DataHub/energy-origin/doc/authorization-onboarding/readme.md

 ![client secrtes](client_secrets.png)

-Here we can click on "New Client Secret", to create a a new client :P secret description, isn't that important and we will stick with default 6 months expire date for now.
+Here we can click on "New Client Secret", to create a a new client secret.
+The description isn't that important and we will stick with default 6 months expire date for now.

 ![save secret](save_secret.png)